 You can also send alert, delivery, and response updates to your application at any endpoint URL you choose.

 Incorporate this integration into your orchestrated incident resolution workflows with Flow Designer.
 After you create a configuration, the Flows tab appears.
 From there, you can build your flows — add new response options, connect to other apps, or even create new xMatters alerts based on activities in the flow — enriching the information injected by this integration along the way.

 To install this integration in xMatters, simply go to Workflow Templates on the Workflows tab and start typing the name of the integration you're looking for to filter the list.
 Once you find it, click its tile then click Next to get to the configuration screen.

 After you give your configuration a name and description, type a name to use when sending alerts (so you can easily tell which configuration or integration the alerts are from), and add all of the users and groups you want to be notified.

 Once you save the configuration, xMatters displays the URL and payload you need to configure your webhook:

 Now just send a POST to the integration URL from your application, and include the content within the payload.

-As an example of how to use this integration, here's how you would kick off an event using a simple, browser-based HTTP tool:
+As an example of how to use this integration, here's how you would kick off an alert using a simple, browser-based HTTP tool: